-Children's Act 2014 This position is classified as a children's worker, requiring a safety check including police vetting before commencing and every three years
+Children's Act 2014 This position is classified as a children's worker, requiring a safety check including police vetting before commencing and every three years part of Variance Response you may be required to work in other areas.

-Location This position is expected to work from Hutt ICU.
-From time to time as part of
+Location This position is expected to work at the Hutt valley Campus.
+From time to time as